MetaStoreOpening/MetaStoreOpening.github.io/_posts/2022-05-09_waiting_for_signup.md

 thumbnail: waiting_for_signup_th.jpg
 youtube_id: Yfqys8eTtWo
 ---
 I spent just a few minutes at the stands, and headed to the signup.
-Unfortunately there was already a line, and I learned that possibly I'll have my turn after about 2 hours of wait.
-We the four quests were: fishing, light saber game, Les Mills Body Combat demo, I cannto remember the fourth one.
+Unfortunately there was already a line, and I learned that possibly I'll have my turn after about 2 hours of waiting.
+The four quests were: fishing, lightsaber game, Les Mills Body Combat demo, I cannot remember the fourth one.
 Each one is about 10-15 minutes.
 I decided to stay for some demos to observe and I can make a better decision.